Welcome to the UCLA Hispanic-Serving Institution

 Engage campus units to implement new strategies to achieve HSI federal designation and provide support for the coordination of efforts.

-Improve admissions and yield strategies for Latinx, low-income, and first-generation students; report admissions and enrollment results by race/ethnicity, low-income, and first-generation status; report and monitor progress toward 25% Latinx enrollment.
+Report admissions and enrollment data by race/ethnicity, low-income, and first-generation status; report and monitor progress toward federal HSI designation.

 Improve Financial Aid